GitHub-owen/learngit/readme.txt

-Git is a version coutrol system.
+Git is a distributed  version coutrol system.
 Git is free sofeware.